-Latrobe Art Center is a membership gallery which provides the opportunity for artists to display and market their work by exhibiting six times a year.
-Non-members may exhibit and sell their work for a two month period in our Featured Artist Section.
-Visitors to the center will find a variety of artwork in all media, including oil, acrylic, watercolor, pen and ink drawings all professionally displayed and ready for purchase.
-Beautiful stained glass, jewelry, pottery, woodwork, and fiber art are also available.
+Latrobe Art Center is a membership gallery which provides the opportunity for artists to display and market their work throughout the year.
+Visitors to the center can view a variety of artwork in all media—including oil acrylic, watercolor, pen and ink drawings, mixed media, and more—professionally displayed and ready for purchase.
+Beautiful jewelry, pottery, woodwork, and fiber art are also available.

 Latrobe Art Center is a place of renewed vitality and opportunity of growth to all who participate.
-Thanks to the generous support our neighbors and local and state grants we will continue to sustain, strengthen and advance our vital mission.
+Thanks to the generous support of our neighbors, as well as local and state grants, we will continue to sustain, strengthen, and advance our mission.

-The mission of the Latrobe Art Center (LAC) is to create a welcoming environment that encourages and fosters individuals to be creative and develop artistically.
+The mission of Latrobe Art Center is to create a welcoming environment that encourages and fosters the creativity and artistic development of each individual.

-Latrobe Art Center is a place where artists, beginners and art lovers can enjoy local original art by participating in a wide variety of workshops, classes, lectures, events and demonstrations.
-The Center’s goal is to improve the quality of life in the area through the visual arts.
+Latrobe Art Center is a place where artists of all skill levels, as well as art lovers, can enjoy local original art by participating in a wide variety of workshops, classes, talks, events, and demonstrations.
+The art center’s goal is to improve the quality of life in the area through the visual arts.

-The Latrobe Art Center has several significant community outreach programs that touch the lives of special populations and interface with other social service organizations.
-The Center enjoys significant community support through volunteers, membership, class fees, and donors.
-It’s significant location in downtown Latrobe continues to play a vital role in the City’s downtown revitalization project
+Latrobe Art Center has several significant community outreach programs that touch the lives of special populations and interface with other social service organizations.
+The art center enjoys significant community support through volunteers, membership, class fees, donors, and local and state grants.
+Its significant location in downtown Latrobe plays a vital role in the city’s revitalization program.